guanzgrace/risk-adjustment-model/README.md

 ### 0_Data-ETL folder:

 The 0_Data-ETL folder contains a Python data analysis of medical loss ratio reported data through Excel.
 We found that Excel data is not the most accurate, and each state's transfers do not add up to 0.
 However, the PDF that we cross-checked the results with is more accurate and each state's transfers do sum to 0.
-Here, we use a Python script to create CSV files from the accurate PDF data begin to analyze that data.
+Here, we use a Python script to create CSV files from the accurate PDF data.

 ### 1_Data-Analysis folder: